 Natural Gas Production

-Between 80% and 90% of the natural gas used in the United States is domestically produced.
+The majority of the natural gas consumed in the United States is domestically produced, although the United States imports some natural gas to help supply domestic demand.
 Natural gas is primarily made up of methane, with low concentrations of other hydrocarbons, water, carbon dioxide, nitrogen, oxygen, and some sulfur compounds.

-Natural gas is primarily extracted from gas and oil wells.
-Gas trapped in subsurface porous rock reservoirs is extracted via drilling.
-Additionally, advances in hydraulic fracturing technologies have enabled access to large volumes of natural gas from shale formations.
+Natural gas is extracted from subsurface rock formations via drilling.
+Advances in hydraulic fracturing technologies have enabled access to large volumes of natural gas from shale.